ultraereon/smartspense/README.md

-# 📊 SmartSpense // Premium Expense Tracker SPA
+# 📊 SmartSpense - Smart Expenses Tracker

-SmartSpense is a recruiter-grade, high-fidelity **Expense Tracker Single Page Application (SPA)** designed with a gorgeous, glassmorphic Material 3 Expressive UI.
+SmartSpense is a smart, high-fidelity **Expense Tracker Single Page Application (SPA)** designed with a gorgeous, glassmorphic Material 3 Expressive UI.
 Built using modern Vanilla JavaScript, HTML5, and CSS3, it offers local state persistence, interactive analytics, budget checks, and data portability.
+I built this project as an initial step for managing my personal expenses, and eventually create a Siri Automation script that helps me update expenses to this app after I perform a UPI transaction.

 ---